-RPI’s mission is to partner with local NGOs and duty bearers to strengthen protection and self-reliance among urban refugees and internally displaced persons near conflict zones through interventions including, but not limited to, innovative housing solutions, civil and residency documentation, and emergency protection assistance.
+Refugee Protection International offers a scalable, locally-driven model of aid on the front lines of war.
+Our mission is to partner with local NGOs and duty bearers to strengthen protection and self-reliance among urban refugees and internally displaced persons (IDPs) near conflict zones through interventions including, but not limited to, innovative housing solutions, civil and residency documentation, and emergency protection assistance.

 Providing refugees and IDPs with shelter upgrades, access to affordable rent, alternative fuel, and flood relief.
 Read more →

-Helping refugees access the documents needed to enjoy public education and health care.
-Providing pediatric psychosocial support and linked shelter and self-reliance support for abused women.
+Helping refugees to access work permits and the documents needed to enjoy public education and health care.
+Equipping refugee women with vocational training, language skills, and job search support, while providing children with psychosocial support.
 Read more →

 Education and Health

 Providing regulated non-formal primary education and meeting urgent medical needs among refugees and IDPs.
 Read more →

 RPI’s collaborative programming model addresses an underserved population: urban refugees on the front lines and internally displaced persons (IDPs).
 Over 50% of the world’s refugees do not live in camps, yet humanitarian aid, while slowly adapting, has historically been targeted and tailored to camps.
 According to UNHCR, 80% of refugees have fled to neighboring countries that are vastly under-resourced and deserving of greater international support as recognized by the 2018 Global Compact on Refugees.
 More strikingly, nearly 2/3 of the record 71 million people forcibly displaced are IDPs who do not feature in the Global Compact on Refugees.
 Often trapped in some of the most devastating areas of armed conflict, IDPs are in acute need of support.